Is your car alarm going off for no reason? This article reviews the common issues that can cause a car alarm to go off randomly.

 A thief will try to discharge the battery to disable the alarm and other safety features.
 Car manufacturers program the alarm system to go off if they notice the battery starting to discharge or drop below a specific voltage.

-This is a common problem in many luxury cars including Audi, Lexus, BMW, Acura.
+This is a common problem in many luxury cars, including Audi, Lexus, BMW, and Acura.

-After further troubleshooting we noticed that the engine turned over slowly and it was struggleing a little.
-This is an indication of the car battery not performing well.
+After further troubleshooting, we noticed the engine slowly turned over and struggled slightly.
+This is an indication that the car battery is not performing well.

 A parasitic draw can also cause your car alarm to go off randomly.
-A parasitic draw happens when you leave lights on or have a system such as radio or amplifier that is draining the battery when the car is parked.
-For example, if you leave an accessory powered in the cigarette outlet, amps is always on or a module doesn’t go to sleep, it will start to drain the car battery.
+A parasitic draw happens when you leave lights on or have a system such as a radio or an amplifier that drains the battery when the car is parked.
+For example, if you leave an accessory powered in the cigarette outlet, amps are always on, or a module doesn’t go to sleep, it will start to drain the car battery.

-Again, once the battery voltage goes under 11 or 11.5 volt, it will cause the car alarm to go off.
+Again, once the battery voltage goes under 11 or 11.5 volts, it will cause the car alarm to go off.
 This problem can not be fixed by replacing the battery.

 Anti Theft Siren

-The battery in your alarm siren can go bad causing alarm to go off.
+The battery in your alarm siren can go bad, causing the alarm to go off.

-Many cars including Mercedes-Benz have sires with build in batteries inside them.
+Many cars, including Mercedes-Benz, have tires with built-in batteries inside them.
 When the siren batteries fail, it can cause the alarm to go off.
 Change the siren batteries or replace the siren itself if found defective.
-In most cases, the siren is near the driver side wheel well.
+In most cases, the siren is near the driver-side wheel well.
 Check out this post on MBWorld to learn about a few cases with this exact problem.

-Newer Mercedes-Benz cars are equipped with both a Horn and Siren.
-The horn is in the front of the radiator.
-While the siren is the engine bay or under the driver’s side wheel well.
+Newer Mercedes-Benz cars are equipped with both a Horn and a Siren.
+The horn is in front of the radiator.
+At the same time, the siren is in the engine bay or under the driver’s side wheel well.

 Steering Wheel / Clock Spring